wans7/BlenderThemes/README.md

-- 👋 Hi, I’m @BlenderThemes
+- 👋 Hi, I’m @wans7
-- 👀 I’m interested in creating Themes for Blender
+- 👀 I’m interested in creating Addon, Plugin and Software
-- 📫 If you has problem when using Themes feel free to inbox me at https://www.artstation.com/blenderthemes, Send secreen shot for the Themes problem.
+- 📫 If you has problem when using it feel free to inbox me

 <!---
 BlenderThemes/BlenderThemes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.